 - Preliminary list of PC members: a list of PC members the organizers plan to recruit (if needed)

-- Promotional strategy: How do you plan to attract participants for your online event?
+- Promotional strategy: How do you plan to attract participants for your event?

-- Draft CFP (PDF): Upload a draft of your call for papers, if applicable.
+- Draft CFP: Upload a draft of your call for papers, if applicable.

 - Sample agenda: How do you plan to structure the event?
 Include planned sessions, etc.

-- Online strategy: Describe your plan for running the virtual event, e.g., selected platforms, synchronous and asynchronous components, and how you will deal with time zone issues.
-Organizers will be responsible for managing their own technology in support of the event.
+- Contingency hybrid and online strategy: Describe your plan for adapting your in-person event to a hybrid and online format, e.g., selected platforms, synchronous and asynchronous components, and how you will deal with time zone issues.
+Organizers will be responsible for managing their own technology in support of a hybrid or online event.

 Upon Acceptance of Your Event